Ten years on from my hearing “Space Oddity,” I finally get to see and hear Bowie live during the Serious Moonlight tour.

 I had also been here exactly a year ago, on the Sunday night of the 1982 Labour Day weekend for one of the best gigs — and double bills — I’ve ever seen: The Clash and Black Uhuru (for that night, the stadium was partitioned into a one-third-size grandstand configuration of about 20,000).

-Miss Bennies and I arrived in Toronto early afternoon, and after dropping off our stuff at her brother’s, we spent the day hanging out at the Exhibition.
+Miss Beach and I arrived in Toronto early afternoon, and after dropping off our stuff at her brother’s, we spent the day hanging out at the Exhibition.
 One key memory I always attach to this day is of Miss B buying a bamboo steamer that she had to hang on to throughout the gig.
-I also unfortunately overdid the amphetamine and alcohol, eventually puking after getting off one the mid-way rides (Classy one, VA!
-At least it got it out of my system before going into the gig).

 As the evening hours arrived, B and I decided to head in and try to stake out a place on the floor: we were pleased to find ourselves about one-third of the way back from the stage.
 I was also pleased that one of my favourite Canadian bands, Rough Trade featuring the great Carole Pope, were opening.